 How to Use Trello to Track Bugs

 Whether you want to create a website or develop an application for a client or your organization, bugs will eventually pop up.
 It’s almost unavoidable.
 In the software and technology industry, a bug is a coding error in a computer program.
-When a program that has a bug is executed, it produces an incorrect output or behaves in an unintended way.
+When a program with a bug is executed, it produces an incorrect output or behaves unintendedly.

-Programming bugs are not only annoying, but their presence in an application can have far-reaching consequences, including failure of tech and medical devices, and costly recalls of automobiles.
-Programmers must constantly track bugs to ensure they’re identified and fixed in real-time.
+Programming bugs are not only annoying, but their presence in an application can have far-reaching consequences, including failure of tech and medical devices and costly recalls of automobiles.
+Programmers must constantly track bugs to identify and fix them in real time.
 One ingenious tool that programmers can use is Trello – the project management tool.
-Trello can be used as a bug reporting application and even be integrated with tools like Bridge24 for Trello for advanced reporting and exporting capabilities.
+Trello can be used as a bug-reporting application and even be integrated with tools like Bridge24 for Trello for advanced reporting and exporting capabilities.

 Limitations of Spreadsheets in Tracking Bugs

 Unknown to some teams, using spreadsheets for bug tracking and management can compromise debugging efforts.
-Here’s are some limitations of spreadsheets.
+Here are some limitations of spreadsheets.

 - Spreadsheets don’t have features for prioritizing tasks.
 Teams can’t use them to prioritize which bugs to work on first.